HEnquist/camilladsp/README.md

 * `resampler_type` (optional, defaults to "BalancedAsync")

   The resampler type to use.
-Valid choices are "FastSync", "BalancedSync", "AccurateSync", "FastAsync", "BalancedAsync", "AccurateAsync", "Free".
+Valid choices are "Synchronous", "FastAsync", "BalancedAsync", "AccurateAsync", "FreeAsync".

-  If used for rate matching with `enable_rate_adjust: true` the one of the "Async" variants should be used.
+  If used for rate matching with `enable_rate_adjust: true` the one of the "Async" variants must be used.
   See also the [Resampling section.](#resampling)

 * `capture_samplerate` (optional, defaults to value of `samplerate`)